Home Windows 7 Tweaks Vista Tweaks Privacy

 Using Windows 7 Image Backup Tool

-We have been using third-party utilities like Acronis True Image and Macrium Reflect to create image backup of our installed Vista or any other drives.
-Gone are the days when you had to use third-party applications to create image backup.
+Several users use third-party utilities like Acronis True Image and Macrium Reflect to create an image backup of the Windows operating system.
+Gone are the days of using third-party applications to create an image backup.

-But with Windows 7 everything is possible now.
-Just say good bye to Acronis True Image before we get into the innards of this post.
-We can now create image (clone) backup of drives easily using the in-built Image Backup feature.
-Though there are few limitations basic Windows user will find it very useful.
+With Windows 7, everything is possible now.
+Just say goodbye to Acronis True Image before we get into the innards of this post.
+We can now create an image (clone) backup of drives easily using the in-built Image Backup tool in Windows 7.
+Though there are some limitations, basic Windows users will find this tool very useful.
 So how to access and use this feature?

-1. Open Control Panel, under System and Security open Backup your computer option.
+Step 1: Open Control Panel, under System and Security, open Backup your computer option.

 1